-The public reporting section of the tool allows the public to view information about the climate change impacts that are occurring in Melbourne’s western region and demographic profiles which highlight who in our community are more likely to be at risk from these impacts.
+The public reporting section of the tool allows the public to view information about the climate change impacts which are occurring in the municipalities subscribed to the tool and demographic profiles which highlight who in our community are more likely to be at risk from these impacts.

-This area of the public reporting tool does not currently include a full range of climate impacts for the region but highlights the impacts that relate to two local government service themes: ‘Strengthening community’ and ‘Our local parks and sports fields’.
+This area of the public reporting tool does not currently include a full range of climate impacts for Victoria but highlights the impacts that relate to two local government service themes: ‘Strengthening community’ and ‘Our local parks and sports fields’.

 It is important to understand that this reporting provides a snapshot of what local governments are doing to respond.
 It aims to demonstrate the breadth of the issues and variety of responses local governments are making to better prepare for the impacts of climate change.

-If you would like further information on climate change impacts in the region, you might like to visit the following resources:
+If you would like further information on climate change impacts in Victoria, you might like to visit the following resources:

 An internal section of this tool supports local government decision-makers to track the impact of climate change and evaluate and report on their responses.